-“Needless to say, we will continue to implement Accelerated Reading and Freckle maths for the long term.”
+“Needless to say, we will continue to implement Accelerated Reader and Freckle maths for the long term.”

 Pontygwaith Primary School, Wales

 Pontygwaith Primary School introduced Accelerated Reader and Star Reading to their pupils during Spring Term 2019.
 The school has since gone on to also implement Star Maths and Freckle maths practice to support their numeracy development plan.

 This is Pontygwaith Primary School’s Renaissance success story.